What is the European Central Bank?

 Why is cyber resilience important?

-- We are into big data.
-Our brightest statistical minds are constantly working on data in all kinds of areas, which helps inform our monetary policy decisions.
+- We are interested in big data.
+Our statisticians are constantly working on data in all kinds of areas, which helps inform our monetary policy decisions.

 Why do statistics matter?